In a Better World: Production

 The idea for the film originated when Bier and screenwriter Anders Thomas Jensen had discussions about the perception of Denmark as a very harmonious society.
 They then wanted to write a story where dramatic turns of events would disrupt the image of a place perceived as blissful.
 The development of the narrative started with the character that would be played by Mikael Persbrandt, and the idea of an idealist who becomes the victim of an assault.
 The two writers had no specific actors in mind while developing the story but rewrote details when the leads had been cast.

 The film was produced by Denmark's Zentropa in co-production with DR2 and Sweden's Memfis Film, Sveriges Television, Trollhättan Film and Film i Väst.
 It received seven million Danish kroner from the Danish Film Institute as well as funding from the Swedish Film Institute, the pan-Nordic Nordisk Film- & TV-Fond and the European Union's MEDIA Programme.
-Filming started at the end of August 2009 and took place on Funen and in Kenya.
+Filming started at the end of August 2009 and took place on the island of Langeland and in Kenya.